Glass French Nails Are A Modern Take On A Timeless Classic

 How do you create the glass French manicure?

-While there are a few different ways that you can create that signature glassy tip, Humphrey swears by using a cat eye gel for the effect, starting with a sheer pink colour as a neutral base.
+While there are a few different ways that you can create that signature glassy tip, Humphrey swears by using a cat eye gel for the effect, starting with a sheer pink color as a neutral base.
 “Once it’s applied, and before curing, I use a magnet to pull the metallic pigment in the cat eye gel into a curve that mimics the shape of the nail smile line,” Humphrey explains.
 Once it’s set, she then layers on a sheer chrome powder to add that trademark shine.
-Not sure which colour to opt for?
-“For summer, soft golds, champagne silvers and rose quartz tones are cute, while deeper smokier chromes like hematite, velvet green and sapphire will give a moodier molten vibe,” she says.
+Not sure which color to opt for?
+“For summer, soft golds, champagne silvers, and rose quartz tones are cute, while deeper smokier chromes like hematite, velvet green, and sapphire will give a moodier molten vibe,” she says.

 AdvertisementADVERTISEMENT

-If you want to recreate the glass French vibe without a UV lamp then there are some ways to achieve a similar look.
-“Start with a sheer or jelly shade as your base, then apply a magnetic-effect or chrome colour polish to the tips for a look that will still have that signature shimmer and light-reflecting finish, suggests Stylianou, who recommends the Nails.INC.
-Get Magnetised Nail Polishes, £10, and Leighton Denny’s High Performance Nail Polish in Super Wings, £12.50.
+If you want to recreate the glass French vibe without a UV lamp, then there are some ways to achieve a similar look.
+“Start with a sheer or jelly shade as your base, then apply a magnetic-effect or chrome color polish to the tips for a look that will still have that signature shimmer and light-reflecting finish, suggests Stylianou.
+Try Essie Nail Art Studio Special Effects Nail Polish, $13, or China Glaze Mega Pigment Nail Lacquer Holographics, $8.50.
 Crucially, don’t forget the top coat.
-“Seal it all with a high-gloss top coat, like Essie Gel Couture Top Coat, £10.99, for a polished, glass-like finish with no UV lamp needed,” says Humphreys.
+“Seal it all with a high-gloss top coat, like Essie Gel Couture Top Coat, $13, for a polished, glass-like finish with no UV lamp needed,” says Humphreys.

 Ready to switch up your next classic manicure?
-Here are our favourite glass French nail looks to inspire you.
+Here are our favorite glass French nail looks to inspire you.

 Rose Tips